Toho

-Toho's most famous creation is Godzilla, featured in 33 of the company's films.
-Godzilla, Rodan, Mothra, King Ghidorah, and Mechagodzilla are described as Toho's Big Five due to their numerous appearances throughout the Godzilla franchise, as well as spin-offs.
+Toho's most famous creation is Godzilla, featured in 36 of the company's films.
+Godzilla, Rodan, Mothra, King Ghidorah, and Mechagodzilla are described as Toho's Big Five due to their numerous appearances throughout the Godzilla franchise, including the Shōwa, Heisei, Millennium, Reiwa, and the American Monsterverse eras, as well as spin-offs.
 Toho has also been involved in the production of numerous anime titles.
-Its subdivisions are Toho-Towa Company, Limited (Japanese exclusive theatrical distributor of Universal Pictures via NBCUniversal Entertainment Japan), Towa Pictures Company Limited (Japanese exclusive theatrical distributor of Paramount Pictures and Warner Bros.), Toho Pictures Incorporated, Toho International Inc., Toho E. B. Company Limited, and Toho Music Corporation & Toho Costume Company Limited.
+Its current subsidiaries include Toho Studios, Toho International, Toho Cinemas, (Japanese theatrical distributor of Universal Pictures films since 2007), and (Japanese theatrical distributor of Paramount Pictures films since 2016 and Warner Bros.
+Pictures films since 2026).
 The company is the largest shareholder (7.96%) of Fuji Media Holdings Inc.

 Toho is one of the four members of the Motion Picture Producers Association of Japan (MPPAJ), is the largest of Japan's Big Four film studios, and is the only film studio that is a component of the Nikkei 225 index.

-The company buys cartoons for Make 2D animated movies.